AdityaSodha/Java-Marking-System/README.md

 # Java Marking System

 ## Description
-This project is a marking system developed in Java that facilitates percentage calculation and mark storage.
-It provides a user-friendly interface for computing percentages based on total and obtained marks, and it allows for easy saving of marks to a file.
+This project is a marking system developed in Java that helps you to learn basics java also that this code facilitates percentage calculation and mark storage.
+It provides a user-friendly interface with GUI for computing percentages based on total and obtained marks, and it allows for easy saving of marks to a file.
 Whether you're a teacher grading assignments or a student tracking your progress, this system offers a convenient solution.

 ## Features
 - **Percentage Calculation:** Compute percentages effortlessly by providing total and obtained marks.
 - **File Saving:** Store marks in a file for future reference and analysis.
 - **Simple Interface:** Intuitive design for easy interaction.
+- **GUI** This code written in GUI that makes it very eazy.
 - **Customizable:** Adapt the system to your specific needs with configuration options.

 ## Usage
 1. **Clone the Repository:**